Pre-commit Hooks Setup for Python Static Analysis

 Common Mistakes & Mitigation

 • Running type checkers with pass_filenames: true: Causes fragmented analysis and false negatives.
 Type checkers require full project context for accurate cross-module inference.
+Use pass_filenames: false for mypy and pyright.

 • Relying on unpinned hook repository revisions: Leads to non-deterministic CI failures.
 Upstream hooks frequently introduce breaking changes or unexpected dependency updates.
+Always pin rev: to a specific tag or commit.

 • Sharing local cache directories directly with CI runners: Creates cross-platform cache corruption.
 Differing OS filesystem semantics and Python patch versions invalidate cached state.
+Use CI-specific cache keys.

 Frequently Asked Questions